 True Wealth

-Eccles.
-5:10-20; I Sam.
-8:3-4; Isa.
-56:11; Jer.
-17:11; I Tim.
-6:10
+Ecclesiastes 5:10-20; I Samuel 8:3-4; Isaiah 56:11; Jeremaih 17:11; I Timothy 6:10

 What Is God Saying?

 However, this book has more than cynicism and despair, thank God.
-It states that God truly can bring joy to life (2:24-26; 3:10-15; 5:18-20; 9:7-10) when we seek satisfaction in God and in what He gives (Matt.
-6:33).
-Again-"He who loves money will not be satisfied with money, nor he who loves wealth with gain."
+It states that God truly can bring joy to life (2:24-26; 3:10-15; 5:18-20; 9:7-10) when we seek satisfaction in God and in what he gives (Matthew 6:33).
+Again, "Those who love money will not be satisfied with money, nor they who love wealth with gain."

 How Does This Apply To Us?

 There is nothing wrong with money or with having money.
 There is a vast difference between having money and loving money.
 It is not evil to be financially prudent and to prosper.
 The question is, "What are we doing with the money we have?" and "What is the money we have doing to us?"
-People with money often lack real wealth, and those without money are rich in satisfaction, contentment, joy, and peace.
+People with money often lack real wealth, and those without money can be rich in satisfaction, contentment, joy, and peace.
 We should pray not for more things but for the wiser use of the things we have.

 God will give us all the things we need.
-That's a promise (Matt.
-6:32).
+That's a promise (Matthew 6:32).
 If God entrusts us with more than we need, we should pray that what we have does not have us.
 The love of money is like water that evaporates in our hands.
 Being rich in love toward God is like a tree planted by the rivers of water.
 It prospers.
 It bears fruit.
 It gives.
 It lives.
 It is rich and enriching.
 We have to choose—no better way or time than in prayer.

 Pray With Me

-In the name of Him, who always satisfies the longing soul and fills the hungry soul with His goodness.
+In the name of him, who always satisfies the longing soul and fills the hungry soul with his goodness.
 Amen.

 Moving On In The Life Of Prayer